cmbu-tmm-sites/learncodestream/content/Pipelines/Tasks/SSH/index.md

 {{< img src="ssh-task-config.png" alt="An example SSH task configuration" >}}

-To use an SSH key to connect to the SSH host, the key must be a PEM encoded RSA key (it should start with `---BEGIN RSA PRIVATE KEY----`).
-It's recommended to generate a key specifically for CodeStream and store the key in a [Variable](/Configure/variables/).
+To use an SSH key to connect to the SSH host, the key must be a PEM encoded RSA key (it should start with `---begin rsa private key----`). it's recommended to generate a key specifically for codestream and store the key in a [variable](/configure/variables).
 You can enter a passphrase for additional security.

 The following example generates a key pair called `id_codestream`.
 It is executed on the SSH host under the user profile that will be used to connect (`autotmm`)